fbpx

 • Bite marks

-• A sudden change in behavior
+• A sudden change in behaviour

-What are some Signs and Symptoms of Nursing Home Neglect?
+What are Some Signs and Symptoms of Nursing Home Neglect?

 Nursing home neglect often occurs with the neglect of a patient’s basic needs, medical neglect, emotional or social neglect, and hygienic neglect.
 If you think your loved one is being neglected – here are some of the symptoms that you should watch out for: